|

 Did You Try This Recipe?

-If you tried this Easy Chicken Biryani, I’d love to hear how it turned out.
+If you tried this Durban Chicken Biryani, I’d love to hear how it turned out.
 Leave a comment and rating below and share your experience.
 Your feedback helps other readers cook with confidence and inspires me to keep creating comforting recipes.

 More Dinner Recipes You’ll Love

-Easy Chicken Biryani Recipe
+Durban Chicken Biryani

 Print Recipe Pin Recipe